 What is an online teacher profile?

-When you make the leap to get started freelance English teaching online, one of the crucial first steps to succeed is finding students and building your client base.
+When you make the leap to teaching English online, one of the crucial first steps to succeed is finding students and building your client base.

 Who should make an online teacher profile?

 An online teacher profile substantially benefits any online English teacher who wants to spread the word about his or her classes.
 In particular, these TEFL/TESOL teachers need an online teacher profile to give their career a boost:

 Freelance teachers with their own tutoring business

 Getting your English tutoring business out on the online market means that you’re introducing yourself and creating an impression to prospective or new students.
 Therefore, providing a teacher bio, image, and introduction video gives them a picture of who you are and how your work as an ESL teacher.

 Teachers using a marketplace

 Freelance teachers often promote themselves through teacher marketplace websites.
 On these sites, which act as a sort of agent between teachers and potential students, you post your profile in hopes that students choose you as they browse through possible tutors and select the one they want.